cctsirjin/riscv-te-attacks/README.md

 # Running the Tests

-This builds "baremetal" binaries that can directly run on the BOOM configuration that was specified above.
+Built "baremetal" binaries can directly run on targets that are specified above.

 # References